Pr4tyushMishra/TourSafe2/README.md

-# Safety Intelligence Hub - UI Prototype
+# TourSafe

-A React-based safety monitoring and emergency response platform with AI-powered features.
+A React-based safety monitoring and emergency response platform with AI-powered features for Tourists.

 ## Features